Got a minute? We'd love to hear your feedback.

-Compared to other developed countries the UK has a very unequal distribution of income.
-According to 2013 data* from 19 OECD member states in the Luxembourg Income Study data set, the UK is the fifth most unequal, and fourth most unequal in Europe.
+Compared to other developed countries the UK has a very unequal distribution of income, with a Gini coefficient of 0.35.
+According to 2013 data from 19 OECD member states in the Luxembourg Income Study data set, the UK is the fifth most unequal, and fourth most unequal in Europe.